tacman/msgphp/docs/cookbook/bundle-installation.md

 ### `class_mapping`

-Configures the bundle with a class mapping to to well which classes of yours should be used for a known class of ours.
+Configures the bundle with a class mapping to tell which classes of yours should be used for a known class of ours.

 ```yaml
 msgphp_<name>: